Hall County School District

 The Hall County School District is a public school district in Hall County, Georgia, United States, based in Gainesville.

-It serves the communities of Braselton, Clermont, Flowery Branch, Gillsville, Lula, Oakwood, and Rest Haven.
-It also serves the Hall County portion of Buford, as well as slivers of Gainesville and most of Hall County's unincorporated area.
+Most of the county is in the Hall County School District; however, Portions in the city limits of Buford and Gainesville are in the Buford City School District and the Gainesville City School District, respectively.
+It serves the communities of Clermont, Flowery Branch, Oakwood, and Rest Haven.
+It also serves the Hall County portions of Braselton, Gillsville, and Lula, as well as Hall County's unincorporated area.